09/29/2022

 Since the millennium, a night deep in the month of February has been brightened for wine lovers by the creation of a day to celebrate cherished bottles.
 “Open That Bottle Night” was created by New York Times “Tasting” columnists, to motivate people to reconnect with each other over a favourite bottle, and create more memories with friends.
 Wine is more than the liquid in the bottle.
 It’s about history, geography, relationships and all-important things in your life.

 Join us at Noir Restaurant for a 2 -3 course wine dinner and we can do the same.
-This event is a bring your own event, that’s right; In conjunction with #OTBN 2017 we are hosting an event where you bring the wine, (will also be drinking alot of wine from Luke’s cellar) So… ‪mark your calendars, Luke will talk to you about your bottle, and uncork some of his own.
+This event is a bring your own event, that’s right; In conjunction with #OTBN 2017 we are hosting an event where you bring the wine, (will also be drinking alot of wine from Luke’s cellar) So

 There will be special offers to buy cellared gems on the evening we will talk all things aged, cellaring, oxidation and what the 5 factors are to consider when starting a cellar. $99 or $180 per couple come one, or come as a table. #OTBN17